dgarci23/client-management-web/LOG.md

 * Implement logout
 * Styling to center buttons
 * Redirect when failed login
+* First admin view - routing

 ## To Do List
 * Data validation from GS Library
-* Possibility of refreshing page every certain time
-* Loading clients when the user logs in
 * Changing current client status
+* Branch logic
+* Modularization of ejs
+* Refactor code of the admin css
-* Refactor the frontend Code
+* Refactor js code of the admin page
-    * New functions for inserting the client
+* Design:
+    * Client Search
+    * Add Users

 ### Admin View
 * Able to enter to each user personal viewport
 * Able to create new users
+* Able to look for a client